nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md.md

 	  * `queryParams` - partially supported.
 Only `Exact` type.
 	  * `method` -  supported.
 	* `filters` - not supported.
 	* `backendRefs` - partially supported.
-Only a single backend ref.
+Only a single backend ref without support for `weight`.
 Backend ref `filters` are not supported.
 NGINX Kubernetes Gateway will use the IP of the Service as a backend, not the IPs of the corresponding Pods.
 Watching for Service updates is not supported.
 * `status`
   * `parents`
 	* `parentRef` - supported.